AugurProject/augur-core/README.md

 	# test / fixup redeem close market and consensus in augur.se
 	# optimize consensus.se (martin will help w/ this too!)
 	# Implement Version 0.2 (eta - feb?)
-	# abi_contract to js for calling js functions

 ### Version 0.5
 	# pay fee to just get a report / consensus